oceanprotocol-archive/dev-ocean/doc/sla.md

 ![SLA Condition Definition](img/SLA_ConditionDefinition.png)

-- Controller Smart Contract Address: This defines the business logic concerning one or more conditions in the service agreement.
+- ***Controller Smart Contract Address:*** This defines the business logic concerning one or more conditions in the service agreement.
 This applies [Controller-Storage Pattern](#controller-storage-pattern)
-- Function Fingerprint: For each condition in the controller smart contract, there is a function.
-For more information check out the
+- ***Function Fingerprint:*** For each condition in the controller smart contract, there is a function fulfills only one condition For more information check out the
 [appendix - function fingerprint](#function-fingerprint).
-fulfills only one condition
-- Dependency Conditions (*Optional*): enforces the execution of the dependency model for this condition in terms of list of condition/s that must be fulfilled.
-The dependency model is defined in terms of tree structure in order to avoid any circular dependency and satisfy the `termination` and `correctness` of the model as shown below:
+- ***Dependency Conditions (*Optional*):*** enforces the execution of the dependency model for this condition in terms of list of condition/s that must be fulfilled.
+The dependency model is defined in terms of tree data structure in order to avoid any circular dependency and satisfy the `termination` and `correctness` of the model as shown below:

 ![SLA Dependency Model](img/SLA_DependencyModelDefinition.png)

+Any entity, organization, tribe could bundle the same conditions in order to define the different service level agreements.
+Moreover they can define and integrate new conditions by following the same pattern.

 ## Components

 ### 1. SLA Contract